-The University of Otago Summer School runs from early January to late February each year and Politics offers two papers each year.
+The University of Otago Summer School runs from early January to late February each year and Politics offers one paper in 2024.

 POLS 321 Public Policy in New Zealand